Charleston, West Virginia Personal Injury Attorney

 - Slip and Fall Cases – these may also be called “premises liability claims” and arise when a person incurs injury due to another party’s negligent upkeep of his or her property.

-- Dog Bites – West Virginia law holds that dog owners are financially responsible for the injuries their animals cause, in most cases.
+- Dog Bites – State law holds that dog owners are financially responsible for the injuries their animals cause, in most cases.

 - Defamation or slander – personal injuries don’t always have to be physical.
 You may be able to collect damages if someone’s else’s words damage your good reputation.